Mpowa-IO/Documents/Whitepaper.md

 An interesting and fairly unique feature is the implementation of an openly accessible product/service-demand submission form for people in need.
 Submissions will be verified for authenticity and correctness.
 If the submission comes from a person/entity in an area where Mpowa doesn’t have any projects planned, it can (depending on the severity of the situation) spark the company to start a project (in the area of the submission) or decide to serve the person individually.
 By demand and supply, NFT’s will be created and minted to serve the need and also contains a certificate for the purchaser that can be used to claim SDG Impact Tokens, Tokenized Carbon Credits and/or Governance Tokens.
 What really matters for contributors to the platform is that they each have a transparent overview of where they’ve sent their money, how it's being used and which impact their contribution has realized.
 Mpowa is selling impact, sustainability and health to those who care about planet earth and its inhabitants in an auditable and regulatory compliant way, with implementation of its project impact-data in UN SDG reporting.

-The nature of Mpowa's platform is that it's accessible from anywhere and it's scalable, after the necessary agreements with local regulators have been made and once equal/global internet access is available.